 Determining Fault in Intersection Car Accidents

 The vast majority of car crashes are caused by driver errors but in some cases, intersection car accidents are caused by poorly designed roads or intersections.
-If a poorly designed intersection was the cause of your car accident then you may be in a position to sue the government entity responsible for the roadway.
+If a poorly designed roadway was the cause of your car accident at intersection then you may be in a position to sue the government entity responsible for the roadway.
 For example, an intersection that does not give all drivers a clear view of oncoming traffic is considered to be flawed and the problem should have been addressed by the highway department.

 Why do so many car accidents happen at intersections?

 The risk for car accidents increases at intersections because cars are traveling in opposite and intersecting directions on two or more roads.
 When cars turn left or right or cross over lanes, the risk for auto accidents increases.
 According to data gathered by the National Automotive Sampling System-General Estimates System (NASS-GES): of the 5,811,000 crashes that occurred in the United States in 2008 about 40 percent were intersection-related crashes.

 The most common roadway related accidents at intersections are crossing collisions.
 A crossing collision happens when a driver attempts to go through an intersection or while trying to turn into a lane.

 Who is at fault in a car accident in an intersection?

 If a driver enters an intersection with an obstructed view then he or she will not be able to make a decision about whether it is safe to cross.
 Traffic control devices are put in place to help drivers avoid car accidents but in some cases the needs of the intersection have outgrown the form of traffic control device in place.
 For example, a simple 4-way stop may have been adequate in the past but the number of cars using the intersection has tripled over the years and stop lights with a turn signal and left-hand turn lane are needed today to prevent car accidents.
 Separate left-hand turn lanes have been shown to reduce car accidents by more than 30 percent.